 I’m Dr. Zoe Rankin, a registered Doctor of Chinese Medicine at Qi Medicine Acupuncture in Melbourne.

-Fertility is something that I have a keen interest in working within our clinic, and I thought you might enjoy my poetic explanation on how Chinese medicine actually works, and how it can help you flow in with nature for fertility health.
+We get many couples contacting our clinic seeking fertility Chinese medicine Melbourne.
+I thought you might enjoy my poetic explanation on how Chinese medicine actually works, and how it can help you flow in with nature for fertility health.
 Enjoy!

 As the sun rises, the moon disappears, only to follow with the sun setting and the moon glowing again.
 Tides rise and fall, water evaporates into the sky, simply to fall from the clouds gathering into the mountains, collecting into streams, merging into rivers and flowing back out to sea.

 All life is in constant motion, following rhythmic cycles of transformative energy, which we are all a part of.
 All things are connected and mutually dependent upon each other.
 This can be conceptualized and viewed through the theory of yin and yang, which is central to Chinese medicine, which in itself is very simple, yet very profound.